 Each benefits plan defines which services are covered, excluded and subject to dollar caps or other limits.
 Members and their dentists will need to consult the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.
 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that we consider medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

-The use of antimicrobial agents will be considered for coverage in localized recurrent and/or residual pockets with inflammation identified following the completion and clinical reevaluation of scaling and root planing (SRP).
+We will consider the use of antimicrobial agents for coverage in localized recurrent and/or residual pockets with inflammation identified following the completion and clinical reevaluation of scaling and root planing (SRP).
 Our policy requires a minimum of 4 weeks for adequate response to root planing and scaling before reevaluation.
 Treatment with antimicrobial agents is considered a dental procedure and subject to applicable dental plan provisions.

 We will determine necessity and appropriateness through review of corresponding diagnostics, and a rationale, if necessary.
 Need for local antimicrobial agents will be determined based upon the number of teeth treated versus the need for alternate periodontal therapy (for example, periodontal surgery).
 A single application will be considered on the same tooth/teeth in a 12-month period on a per-tooth basis, regardless of how many “sites” (for example, buccal and lingual pockets) per tooth are treated.